Worthy-Alpaca/SpeasierJS/docs/README.md

 ## Commands

 Here are all the commands that Speasier provides.
 For your convenience they are split into four categories.
+Speasier will provide you this information in Discord by typing `?help`.

 ### Admin